Minimizing False-Positive Attributions in Explanations of Non-Linear Models: Results

-We evaluate the performance of the XAI methods on the XAI-TRIS benchmark both qualitatively and quantitatively.
-Qualitative evaluation is done through visual inspection, which is standard in XAI research \citep[e.g.,][]{lrp, unifiedapproach, xaitris}, and illustrated in supplementary material.
+\paragraph{XAI-TRIS Benchmark.} We evaluate the performance of the XAI methods on the XAI-TRIS benchmark both qualitatively and quantitatively.
+We conduct qualitative evaluation through visual inspection, which is standard in XAI research \citep[e.g.,][]{lrp, unifiedapproach, xaitris}, and illustrate it in \appref{app:xaitris-results}.
 The quantitative evaluation uses ground truth along with the EMD and IME metrics, as shown in \autoref{fig:aggregated_results}.
 The results presented here are for the MLP model, $\mathbf{h}_\mathbf{x_\star}(\cdot)$ as the identity function and $R(\cdot) = Q(\cdot) = \|\cdot\|_2^2$.
-Results for the CNN model, $\mathbf{h}_\mathbf{x_\star}(\cdot)$ as superpixels or low-rank approximation, and for $R(\cdot) = Q(\cdot) = \|\cdot\|_1$, are provided in the supplementary material.
+Results for the CNN model, $\mathbf{h}_\mathbf{x_\star}(\cdot)$ as superpixels or low-rank approximation, and for $R(\cdot) = Q(\cdot) = \|\cdot\|_1$, are provided in \appref{app:xaitris-results}.

 In \autoref{fig:aggregated_results}, we present the aggregated results of the methods across the test set for the EMD and IME metrics.
-Overall, the PatternLocal method significantly outperforms all other methods in the \texttt{XOR} and \texttt{RIGID} scenarios.
-However, in the \texttt{RIGID CORR} scenario, the results are mixed: PatternLocal performs substantially better than other XAI methods but is comparable to or worse than the filter methods Sobel and Laplace.
-These filter methods also performed well in \citet{xaitris}, which is due to the XAI-TRIS methods involving rigid bodies with sharp lines, making them especially easy for filter-based methods to detect.
-This advantage does not carry over to images with more complex backgrounds, such as those in the artificial lesion MRI dataset.
+Overall, the {PatternLocal} method substantially outperforms all other methods in the \texttt{XOR} and \texttt{RIGID} scenarios.
+However, we observe mixed results in the \texttt{RIGID CORR} scenario: {PatternLocal} performs substantially better than other XAI methods but is comparable to or worse than the filter methods Sobel and Laplace.
+These filter methods also performed well in \citet{xaitris} due to XAI-TRIS images having rigid bodies with sharp lines, making them especially easy for filter-based methods to detect.
+This advantage does not apply to images with more complex backgrounds, such as those in the artificial lesion MRI dataset.

-Additional ablation studies on the impact of hyperparameters and the role of the suppressor variable are provided in the supplementary material.
+Additional ablation studies on hyperparameters' impact and the suppressor variable's role are in \appref{app:ablation}.

 \paragraph{Artificial lesion MRI dataset.} We evaluate the XAI methods using the same procedure on the artificial lesion MRI dataset.
-The results reported here correspond to the CNN model, with $\mathbf{h}_{\mathbf{x}_\star}(\cdot)$ defined over superpixels and $R(\cdot) = Q(\cdot) = \|\cdot\|_2^2$. \Cref{fig:mri_example} illustrates the performance of \textit{PatternLocal} in comparison to LIME and the filter-based methods Sobel and Laplace.
-Additional qualitative and quantitative benchmark results are provided in the supplementary material.
+The results reported here correspond to the CNN model, with $\mathbf{h}_{\mathbf{x}_\star}(\cdot)$ defined over superpixels and $R(\cdot) = Q(\cdot) = \|\cdot\|_2^2$. \Cref{fig:mri_example} illustrates the performance of \textit{PatternLocal} compared to LIME and the filter-based methods Sobel and Laplace.
+We provide additional qualitative and quantitative benchmark results in \appref{app:mri-results}.